GeoNet/delta/docs/SEISMIC_METADATA_CONVENTIONS.md

 ## Overview

-GeoNet has two types of seismic stations: weak and strong motion.
+GeoNet has two types of seismic stations: weak motion and broadband stations and strong motion stations.
 The distinction is made by the primary purpose of the station; whether it exists principally to record weak ground motion (via a seismometer) or strong ground motion (via an accelerometer).

 Within each type, stations are grouped by network codes.

 At each station there can be many sites, and sites are often referred to by their station code.

+## Stream Naming Convention

 A site can produce many data streams, and each data stream contains a unique set of metadata describing itself and where it was collected as the combination of: